JAC-CS-Web-Programming-II-W21/Exercise-2.3-Template/README.md

 ### ⚠️ Error Controller

-This class is responsible for returning an error `Response` whenever the request method or path are invalid.
+This class is responsible for returning an error `Response` whenever the request path is invalid.
 The actual `error` function lives in the parent abstract `Controller` since all other concrete controllers can also set error responses.

 - **Variables**
   - The concrete controllers have no instance variables of their own.
 They share all of their variables with the parent abstract `Controller`.